Written by

 The bottom line

-With the 8 proven fixes in this post, you can get rid of the Mac stuck on checking for updates issues and perform a normal macOS updating on your devices.
+With the 8 proven fixes in this post, you can get rid of the Mac stuck on checking for update issues and perform a normal macOS update on your devices.
 However, some users report that the system finds the latest macOS but macOS Ventura stuck on downloading and installing, while others point out that they meet the Mac update deleted everything issue.
 If so, read the linked articles to get the problem solved.